 In May 2017, the Seventieth World Health Assembly (WHA) approved the Road map to enhance health sector engagement in the Strategic Approach to International Chemicals Management towards the 2020 goal and beyond (the road map).

 The WHO Secretariat was requested to prepare the road map by WHA resolution 69.4 (2016) The role of the health sector in the Strategic Approach to International Chemicals Management towards the 2020 goal and beyond.
 The road map identifies concrete actions where the health sector has either a lead or important supporting role to play in the sound management of chemicals, recognizing the need for multi-sectoral cooperation.
 The actions are organized into four areas: risk reduction; knowledge and evidence; institutional capacity; and, leadership and coordination.
 For each action, the main actor, or lead, within the health sector has been identified.

-The road map is intended to be a useful tool for identifying areas of primary focus for engagement and additional actions at the national, regional and international levels.
-It is hoped that Member States and others will define their own implementation plans for this road map, which will take into account the need to engage and cooperate with others as appropriate.
-To assist in this, the WHO Secretariat has developed a workbook that offers a structured way to work through the road map, choose priorities and plan activities.
+The road map is designed to be applicable to and used by Member States at all stages of development, as well as a broad range of stakeholders.
+Member States and stakeholders can use the road map in identifying areas of primary focus for engagement and additional actions relevant for chemicals management at the national, regional and international levels.
+It is envisaged that the various components of the health sector will define their own implementation plans for this road map, which will take into account the need to engage and cooperate with others as appropriate.